 - Phone: +44 121 572 3131

-- Teamworks Karting Birmingham- 10 racing simulators, all housed in our unique vRacing room and networked together to create the most exciting simulated racing experience possible.
-Our simulators have been crafted to feel like F1 cars, complete with Corbeau race seat, force-feedback steering wheels, race pedals and huge screen displays.
-Our darkened vRacing room heightens the sensations and quite simply this is awesome
+- Teamworks Karting Birmingham – 10 racing simulators, all housed in their unique vRacing room and networked together to create the most exciting simulated racing experience possible.
+Their simulators have been crafted to feel like F1 cars, complete with Corbeau race seats, force-feedback steering wheels, race pedals and huge screen displays.
+Their darkened vRacing room heightens the sensations and quite simply, is awesome.

 - Address: 202 Fazeley Street, Birmingham B5 5SE, England

 - Mon to Fri – 10:00am-10:00pm

 - Sat to Sun – 9:00am-10:00pm

 |Karting 60||£48.95 (off-peak) £52.95 (peak)|

 |Laser Tag||£6.50 (1 game) £15.00 (3 games) £16- £24 (1-hour party)|

 |vRacing||£18 (40 mins) £15 (unlimited) £160- £300 (exclusive parties)|